gaois/Gaois.QueryLogger/docs/CONFIGURATION.md

 **ConnectionStringName** (`string`, **ASP.NET Framework only**): The name of the connection string to use from the application’s configuration, e.g. the key of a given entry in the `ConnectionStrings` section of an application's Web.config file.

-**MaxQueueRetryTime** (`integer`, default: **300000**): The maximum amount of time (in milliseconds) queries will await enqueuing before being discarded.
-If you log queue becomes full because of some passing database I/O issue, for example, this reduces the chance that queries will be discarded.
-However, the higher the retry time the more chance of knock-on performance issues.
+**MaxQueueSize** (`integer`, default: **1000**): The maximum possible size of the query log queue.
+Once the max queue size has been reached entries in the queue will be discarded on a First In, First Out basis.
+You should set the queue size with regard to the resources available on your system.
+Storing logs in queue prior to data persistence reduces the chance that you will lose data due to a passing database IOPs issue, for example.

-**MaxQueueSize** (`integer`, default: **1000**): The maximum possible size of the query log queue before new entries will be blocked.
-You need to set this with regard to the resources available on your system.
+**MaxQueueRetryInterval** (`integer`, default: **300000**): The amount of time (in milliseconds) to wait between attempts to write to the log store in the case that a connection with the store cannot be established.
+There may be up to `MaxQueueSize` queries in the log queue waiting to be written.

 **TableName** (`string`, default: **QueryLogs**): The table name (optionally including schema), e.g. "dbo.QueryLogs" to use when logging queries.
 Configure this if you want to give your log table a more exotic name than "QueryLogs".